SEAME-pt/Team01-Planning/README.md

 # About the project

 This repository was created to store templates for daily meetings, issues, Pull Requests, and other useful documentation.
-It also helps the team organize goals, track meetings, and document discussions in a clear and simple way.
+It also helps the team organize goals, track meetings, and share efficient stratagies & feedbacks.

 # Overview